amh4/my_cv/README.md

 ## Hobbies

 Going outside my comfort zone.
 Going to countries where I don't speak the language, no phone data and just going for it.
-Went to the Matterhorn, going to Everest next year.
-Played golf, tennis, football, rugby, american football, squash and my knees certainly feel like it.
-If you hire me apologies for the sound I make as I stand up from my chair, its involuntary.
+Recently visiting the Matterhorn and we plan on going to Everest next year.
+I have played golf, tennis, football, rugby, american football, squash and my knees certainly feel like it.
+If you hire me apologies for the sound I make as I stand up from my chair, it's involuntary.